DR NICOLE DU PLESSIS

 If you qualify and follow his guidance then, before you know it, you’ll be a cruise doc / nurse too!”

-MICHAEL VAN NIEKERK
+DR MICHAEL VAN NIEKERK

 “Ship Board Medicine encompasses an interesting and exciting aspect of Emergency- and Family Medicine which creates an environment for leadership development and growth with added benefits and incentives unlike any other positions within healthcare.

 In my first contract I have come into contact with a wide variety of pathologies, have conversed and engaged with people from a vast number of Nationalities and have had the opportunities to see some of the most beautiful sights in the world – areas I would have unlikely ventured to in my own capacity.

 I can truly attest to the absolutely professional, efficient and welcoming service provided by Russell Thomson of Atlantic Medical Recruitment through the entire process of application and preparation for life at sea as a doctor.

 If you are looking for exposure in healthcare in a new environment with interesting and challenging medical cases with great support and excellent team dynamics, while seeing the world and being remunerated well – try life at sea!”

 “I was doing community service at Khayelitsha District Hospital and have wanted to work on the ships for a while.
 If not sure what to do after Commserve or if travelling and meeting lots of people around the world interests you then Ship life is for you, and there are lots of other perks too

 Russell Thomson, through Atlantic Recruitment, has been a pleasure to work with.
 The approach on how to start applications, what paper work is needed, and what ship life is like, Russell will have all the answers.
 He is willing to go the extra mile to ensure you are prepped for interviews, ready for your trip, enjoying ship life and is willing to provide any extra information that is needed